Sdaas/karate-kafka/README.md

 Work In Progress

 This project provides a library to test Kafka applications using KarateDSL.
-It provides a `KafkaProducer` and a `KakaConsumer` that can be called from a Karate feature.
+It provides a `KafkaProducer` and a `KafkaConsumer` that can be called from a Karate feature.
 An example :

 ```cucumber
 Feature: Karate-Kafka Demo